History of classical field theory: Quantum fields

 Fields become the fundamental object of study in quantum field theory.
 Mathematically, quantum fields are formalized as operator-valued distributions.
 Although there is no direct method of measuring the fields themselves, the framework asserts that all particles are "excitations" of these fields.
 For example: whereas Maxwell's theory of classical electromagnetism describes light as a self-propagating wave in the electromagnetic field, in quantum electrodynamics light is the massless gauge boson particle called the photon.
 Furthermore, the number of particles in an isolated system need not be conserved; an example of a process for which this is the case is bremsstrahlung.
 More detailed understanding of the framework is obtained by studying the Lagrangian density of a field theory which encodes the information of its allowed particle interactions.

+Modern results

+In the 1960s, various versions of the no-interaction theorem were postulated, showing that a system of particles cannot interact in special relativity, unless fields are introduced.